Come on, long piece...

 - Public Medium Ignorance: Some people think all versions of Tetris play exactly the same, and as such cry "Fake!" whenever they see a TGM video.

 - Rainbow Motif: The current color set up for the Tetriminoes follows this, except with violet replaced with cyan.
-For the curious, these are red for Z, orange for L, yellow for O, green for S, cyan for I, blue for J, and indigo for T.
+For the curious, these are red for Z, orange for L, yellow for O, green for S, cyan for I, blue for J, and purple for T.

 - Rank Inflation: Present in Super Tetris 3, Tetris Worlds, and possibly others.